google/crubit/docs/rust/index.md

     include in Cider, and select "Go to Definition".

     NOTE: In some cases the generated file in Cider may be out of date.
-If it isn't refreshing, you can manually inspect the bindings using the workaround command in b/391395849.
+If it isn't refreshing, you can manually inspect the bindings using `bazel build
+    //path/to:my_cc_bindings_from_rust_target --config=crubit-genfiles`.
+This
+    will generate bindings and print the paths of generated files to stdout.

 ### Write a `rust_library` target {#rust_library}